pvizeli/openHab-AudioDetection/README.md

 # openHab-AudioDetection
 Audio voice/noice detection from IP camera feed.
-If a audio/voice detect it can also stream to a icecast server for streaming with SONOS.
+If a audio/voice detect it can also stream to a icecast server for playing with SONOS.

 It take very small CPU performance.
 On Raspberry Pi2 B run the scan with 1.6% CPU usage.
 If it detect a noise/voice in the stream they can encode it as mp3 and stream it to icecast.
 This is optional but very usefully for some situation.The encoding process use 5-6% of cpu usage.